Easy Garlic Baked Chicken Thighs Recipe

 • Prepare Chicken

-2Trim excess skin and pat chicken dry then generously season with a 1/2 teaspoon of salt and 1/4 teaspoon of pepper on both sides.
+2Trim excess skin and pat chicken dry, then generously season with a 1/2 teaspoon of salt and 1/4 teaspoon of pepper on both sides.

-3Spread potatoes and onions on baking sheet and toss with one teaspoon of the oil, a 1/4 teaspoon of salt and 1/4 teaspoon of pepper.
-Nestle the seasoned chicken thighs between the potatoes and onions.
-Bake the chicken and potatoes for 15 minutes.
+3Spread potatoes and onions on the prepared baking sheet and toss with one teaspoon of the oil, 1/4 teaspoon of salt, and 1/4 teaspoon of pepper.

 • To Finish

 • 1Meanwhile, toss minced garlic and the remaining teaspoon of oil in a small bowl.
-After 15 minutes of baking, scatter the garlic over chicken, potatoes, and the onions; continue to bake until chicken is no longer pink, about 20 minutes more.
-Just before serving, scatter arugula leaves over the chicken, potatoes, and onions.
+After 15 minutes of baking, scatter the garlic over the chicken thighs, potatoes, and onions.
+Continue to bake until the chicken is no longer pink in the middle, or an internal thermometer reads 165° F (73° C) when inserted into the thigh, about 20 minutes more.

 Adam and Joanne's Tips

 • Nutrition Facts: The nutrition facts provided below are estimates.
-We have used the USDA Supertracker recipe calculator to calculate approximate values.
+We have used the USDA database calculator to calculate approximate values.

 Nutrition Per Serving Serving Size 1 thigh plus 1/4 of the veggies / Calories 216 / Protein 16 g / Carbohydrate 13 g / Dietary Fiber 2 g / Total Sugars 2 g / Total Fat 11 g / Saturated Fat 3 g / Cholesterol 81 mg / Sodium 716 mg